Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 ### Resize event

-Resize event is emitted when the window is resized.
+Resize event is triggered when the window is resized.

 The following code shows how to handle the resize event:

-1. Create a `Resized` handler:
+1. Create a Resize Event handler:

     ```csharp
     private void OnWindowResized(object sender, Window.ResizedEventArgs e)